indigo-dc/synergy-doc/doc/admin.md

 $ . admin-openrc
 ```

-Register the synergy service and endpoint in the Openstack service catalog:
+Register the Synergy service and endpoint in the Openstack service catalog:

 ```bash
 openstack service create --name synergy management